FTX

 Whether investors, auditors, and regulators should have demanded standard corporate governance structures, independent boards, and segregation of customer funds before extending trust and capital.

-The analysis below was produced from the pre-decision document only — no hindsight.
+The analysis below was produced from the pre-decision document only.
+No hindsight.
 This is what the platform would have surfaced if it had been running in 2022-01-31.

 “FTX raised $400M at a $32B valuation from investors including Sequoia, Paradigm, SoftBank, Temasek, and the Ontario Teachers' Pension Plan.
 The company had no board of directors.
 CEO Sam Bankman-Fried was the sole signatory on corporate actions.
 No independent audit of the relationship between FTX and sister trading firm Alameda Research had been performed.
 Sequoia's published profile described SBF playing League of Legends during the pitch meeting as a positive trait.”